What is this?

 Is this for real?

 Yes, it's all real.
 All the cams on the page are real cams updating in realtime.
 All the controllable lights and other devices are really being controlled from the webpage, and you should be able to observe the change in realtime from one or more of the cams.
-Occasionally a prerecorded slideshow is put up as a cam, but it will be clearly labeled as such.

 How long has the site been running